Henry David Thoreau

 What are the long-term benefits of undertaking this activity?

 The first question helps you identify where you should be spending your time, while the second question provides you with the motivation you need to follow through with your actions.

 Eliminate all the Unnecessary Stuff

-Focusing on the most important stuff is significantly easier when you have less distractions to deal with.
+Focusing on the most important stuff is significantly easier when you have fewer distractions to deal with.
 Remember all the unnecessary stuff we talked about earlier?
-Well this is the stuff that you must either eliminate, delegate or outsource.
+Well, this is the stuff that you must either eliminate, delegate or outsource.
 Ask yourself: